No bail for Papillion man charged with killing estranged wife

-A Papillion man accused of killing his estranged wife Saturday night was ordered to be held without bail during his first court appearance Tuesday.
+A Papillion man accused of killing his estranged wife Saturday, Aug.
+26, was ordered to be held without bail during his first court appearance Tuesday, Aug.
+29.

-Police said Alexander fatally shot Brittney in her home at 735 Madison St. Around 6:15 p.m., police responded to the residence on a report of domestic violence.
-Police found Brittney suffering from a gunshot wound and saw a 2012 Mercedes Benz sedan leaving the scene.
+The decision from Sarpy County District Court Judge S. Colin Palm came after prosecutor Thomas Gross requested that Walter Alexander, 47, be held without bail.

-Papillion police followed the vehicle and were able to arrest Alexander near 84th and Harrison Streets with the assistance of the La Vista Police Department.
-Papillion Police Chief Chris Whitted previously said Alexander was driving erratically and his vehicle stopped after becoming high-centered on the median.
-He was taken into custody without incident.
+Police said Walter Alexander fatally shot his estranged wife in her home at 735 Madison St. Around 6:15 p.m., police responded to the residence on a report of domestic violence.
+Police found Brittney Alexander suffering from a gunshot wound and saw a 2012 Mercedes-Benz sedan leaving the scene.

 People are also reading…